eweik/edisonweik.github.io/_posts/2018-7-1-Learning-Physics-from-the-Machine.md

        width="1200">
 </p>
 <div align="justify">
-  <b>Fig. 6</b>: Comparison of the three orthogonalized HL variables with points in the functional space defined by two parameters.
+  <b>Fig. 6</b>: Comparison of the three orthogonalized high level variables with points in the functional space defined by two parameters.
 </div>

 # Conclusion